-- The bus body shall bear the words "ACTIVITY BUS" in a contrasting color at least 8 inches high in the area where "school bus" is normally positioned.
+- 1. The bus body shall bear the words "ACTIVITY BUS" in a contrasting color at least 8 inches high in the area where "school bus" is normally positioned.
 Lettering and numbering shall conform to FMVSS and Alabama Minimum Specifications and shall meet reflectivity standards.
 Bus numbering on this bus may be of a contrasting color. - 2.
-The name of the school system shall be displayed in at least five-inch letters on both sides of the bus in the beltline area.
-NO SIGNS OR LOGOS shall be applied to any area of the bus including the bumpers.
-The name of the school may be displayed in the beltline area.
-No signs, logos, or other items shall be displayed on the windows of the bus.
+The name of the school system, or school shall be displayed in at least five-inch letters on both sides of the bus in the beltline area.
+If a school system elects to put the name of the school in the beltline, the school system shall be displayed on both sides of the bus in the rear skirt area with a minimum of 3" letters.
+NO SIGNS shall be applied to any area of the bus including the bumpers.
+Mascot logos may be placed on the bus with approval from the Alabama State Department of Education, Pupil Transportation Section.
+No signs, logos, or other items that obstruct visibility shall be displayed on the windows of the bus.
+No full wraps are allowed, and no decals shall cover reflective safety material.